 This could, of course, be turned into an excuse to buy a new car every few years.
 But if having some of the newest safety features on your vehicle is something you place a lot of importance on then it might make sense for you to purchase a new car instead of a used one.

-You plan on owning the car for at least ten years
+Plan on owning a new car for at least ten years

-This is a solid reason to buy new.
+This is a solid reason to buy a new car.
 I’d still encourage you to purchase a well-loved used car and to drive it for the next decade, but the longer you plan to own a new car the less of a strain it puts on your finances.

 If you can buy a new vehicle with a loan term of 48 months or less and you can keep that car for a decade or longer, your budget won’t be nearly as traumatized by that new car purchase.